Kiwoo/KazuaNet/README.md

 Research collaboration with Kiwoo Shin and Youngwook Paul Kwon.

-We will upload our source code by end of this May.
+We will upload our source code by end of September.

 Thank you.
-Kiwoo
+Kiwoo, Youngwook